clanceyp/chrome-extension-settings-form/README.md

 ## Getting started

 Add the /libs/options folder to your project and update your extension manifest.json to use the /libs/options/index.html as the options form.
-Update your background page to reference the options manifest, options background page and one or two dependencies.
+Update your background page to reference the options manifest, options background page and one or two dependencies. (you wont need zepto if your have jQuery arleady)

 ```
 	// add to extension manifest.json //